msharifi21/msharifi.github.io/README.md

 Contains an overview of all pages and provide links to individual pages.

 # About
-Provide detail information such as (about me, my story, values, and Hobby).
+Provide detail information such as (about me, my story, values, and hobby).

 # Projects
 Provide detail information about my projects.